 Social partners' role in the implementation, monitoring and assessment phase:

 The social partners were not involved in the design, implementation or monitoring of the measure.

-The Austrian Trade Union Federation (ÖGB) and Chamber of Labour (AK) have voiced criticism on the measure, as it would not go far enough, as well as on the timing (second half of 2022 instead of immediate effectiveness).
+The Austrian Trade Union Federation (ÖGB) and Chamber of Labour (AK) voiced criticism on the measure, saying that it did not far enough and it had poor the timing (second half of 2022 instead of immediate effectiveness).
 Instead, the ÖGB has called already in late 2021 for a winter package against rising heating costs, including direct subsidies for low-income households, a reduction in value added tax on gas and electricity and a shutdown freeze on unpaid bills.

 Eurofound (2022), Energy costs compensation voucher, measure AT-2022-1/2434 (measures in Austria), EU PolicyWatch, Dublin, https://static.eurofound.europa.eu/covid19db/cases/AT-2022-1_2434.html

 Governments across the EU continue to implement policies to support citizens and businesses in the face of rising food and energy prices caused by the COVID-19 crisis and intensified by the war in Ukraine.
 This article summarises the policy responses as reported in Eurofound's EU PolicyWatch database from January to September 2022.Article

 Although the worldwide pandemic situation had already disrupted supply chains and triggered increases in energy and food prices in 2021, the situation deteriorated in 2022 with the Russian invasion of Ukraine.Article